jenkinsci/pipeline-plugin/TUTORIAL.md

 The **Pipeline: Multibranch** plugin offers a better way of versioning your Pipeline and managing your project.
 You need to create a distinct project type, **Multibranch Pipeline**.

-When you have a multibranch pipeline, the configuration screen will resemble **P script from SCM** in that your Pipeline script comes from source control, not the Jenkins job configuration.
+When you have a multibranch pipeline, the configuration screen will resemble **Pipeline script from SCM** in that your Pipeline script comes from source control, not the Jenkins job configuration.
 The difference is that you do not configure a single branch, but a **set** of branches, and Jenkins creates a subproject for each branch it finds in your repository.

 For example, if you select **Git** as the branch source (Subversion and Mercurial are also supported already), you will be prompted for the usual connection information,